jenkinsci/slack-plugin/README.md

 ## Install Instructions for Slack

 1. Get a Slack account: <https://slack.com/>
-2. Configure the Jenkins integration: <https://my.slack.com/services/new/jenkins-ci>
-3. Install this plugin on your Jenkins server:
+2. Install this plugin on your Jenkins server:

     1. From the Jenkins homepage navigate to `Manage Jenkins`
     2. Navigate to `Manage Plugins`,